meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 BIOS implement alt+numpad escape codes, you don't even need to write any base conversion code.[^ascii-x86] Moreover, the loop doesn't even need an end condition — just write to the buffer backwards until you run into the existing code and overwrite the jump target.
-This approach takes a mere 14 bytes:[^smol-infloop]
+This approach takes a mere 14 bytes:

 ```lst
 6a00    push word 0